Eggless Chocolate Fudge Cake

 Peel the baking paper off of the bottom and leave them to cool completely.

-While the cakes are cooling, you can prepare your chocolate buttercream.
+While the cakes are cooling, you can prepare your dairy-free chocolate buttercream.

-In a saucepan or microwaveable bowl, melt 200g (7oz) of your favourite vegan chocolate.
-I used Bournville.
+In a saucepan or microwaveable bowl, melt 200g (7oz) of your favourite dairy-free chocolate.
 Use a low heat or microwave in short bursts to prevent burning.

 Once the chocolate has melted completely, leave it to sit at room temperature to cool down while you prepare the buttercream.

-In a large bowl, mix together 185g of vegan butter (3/4 cup) with 500g (4 cups) of icing/powdered sugar using a wooden spoon.
+In a large bowl, mix together 185g of dairy-free block butter (3/4 cup) with 500g (4 cups) of icing/powdered sugar using a wooden spoon.

 Once it’s combined, add 5 tablespoons of plant-based milk and give it a good mix with an electric whisk or stand mixer.